jacober-calc/driving32/README.md

 ## Install and Download

 You can find instructions on how to install .dm32 Statefiles to your calculator [via the DM32 User Manual](https://technical.swissmicros.com/dm32/doc/dm32_user_manual.html#_saving_and_loading_a_state).
 The process is extremely simple.
-You can download the .zip file from this release page and inside you will find the following files:
+You can download the .zip file from the release page from this GitHub repository.

 Consulting this **Readme.md** before use is highly recommended.
 The program is simple enough to use, but the readme contains useful information.
-The file you will want to install on your calculator is **Driving.d32**.
+The file you will want to install on your calculator from the .zip file is **Driving.d32**.

 ## Routines and Instructions